Professor Matthew Griffin

 Prof. Griffin was Associate Professor with NIH-funded research programme at Mayo Clinic, Minnesota, USA from 1999-2008.
 He is a member, American Society of Nephrology; European Renal Association/European Dialysis and Transplant Association; American Society of Transplantation; International Society of Nephrology; The Transplantation Society.
 He is a Professor and Principal Investigator with the Regenerative Medicine Institute (REMEDI), School of Medicine, NUI Galway from 2008 – present.
 He is the coordinator of the 11-partner, EU FP7 Collaborative Health Project VISICORT focussed on adverse immune responses to corneal transplantation from 2014 – present.
 He is a co-investigator of the NUI Galway-coordinated, EU Horizon 2020 Collaborative Health Project NEPHSTROM focussed on mesenchymal stromal cell therapy for diabetic kidney disease.

-Prof. Griffin has published over 130 peer-reviewed publications and has a current h-index of 51 (Google Scholar, 2017).
+Prof. Griffin has published over 140 peer-reviewed papers and has a current h-index of 54 (Google Scholar, 2018).
 His research has been published in leading journals including Science, PNAS, Journal of Clinical Investigation, Journal of the American Society of Nephrology, American Journal of Transplantation, Stem Cells and Kidney International.

 +353 (0) 91 495833